what is joint custody

 Physical Custody:

-Physical custody grants one parent the right to have that child live with them.
-This means that parent has control over where the child lives, as well as their daily routine.
+Physical custody grants one parent the right to have the child live with them.
+This means the parents don’t have control over where the child lives or the child’s daily routine.

-Physical custody can be awarded as either sole physical custody or joint physical custody.
+Physical custody can be awarded as sole or joint.
 In the latter, the child splits time between both parents.
 The parenting plan lays out the specific details of the arrangement and schedule.

 Related Reading: Passports, Custody, and International Travel